they need a

 - It is also strongly recommended that your pet be treated for ticks at the same time as the tapeworm treatment.

-- There is no requirement for tapeworm treatment for dogs travelling between Ireland and the UK as both countries are free of this parasite, but your pet does still need a Pet Passport to go to/from the UK.
+- There is a requirement for tapeworm treatment for dogs travelling between Ireland and the UK due to Brexit, and your pet does still need a Pet Passport to go to/from the UK.

 EU Pet Passport Scheme